 Sometimes, if a kid is irritable or acting up in class, Moran said she may send them to go get a free breakfast.
 When they come back, she said, they’re often more calm and focused.

 “Then it’s awesome, because it lets them take a walk.
 They get to clear their head.
 They get something in their bellies.
 It’s all good,” she said.

 Moran’s daughter, fourth-grader Caroline Hangge, said free meals have become such a part of life at school that it’s tough to imagine a day without them.

 “Everybody has to have food.
 And it’s nice that it’s free.
 Nobody should have to pay for, like, needs,” Hangge said.

 But districts are still working through some unintended consequences of the change.
 Schools say it’s been tough to find enough workers — and food — to keep up with the surge in demand.

 And because all school meals are now free, fewer parents are filling out meal benefit application forms.
-State education officials say those forms are still vital, as data from the applications is rich women looking for poor men everything from grant eligibility to funding for federal Title I programs and before and after school programming.
+State education officials say those forms are still vital, as data from the applications is used to determine everything from grant eligibility to funding for federal Title I programs and before and after school programming.

-This fall, schools and organizations how to hook up oculus quest 2 to tv to try to get the word out about the importance of the forms, as school nutrition workers are visiting open houses and community fairs, forms in hand.
+This fall, schools and organizations have partnered to try to get the word out about the importance of the forms, as school nutrition workers are visiting open houses and community fairs, forms in hand.